ryanhenryhull/dragonflySDMs/src/README.md

 ## leucorrhinia_gbif_processing.R
 A previous version of scripts/01_full_odonata_gbif_processing for just the family

-## comparing_intacta_mydownload_larsdownload.R
-I was skeptical about the difference between our two downloads

 ## Iversen_milfoil_rf_short.R
 Prof. Iversen's rf code from a previous study